The decision to leave the European Union means the near term prospects for the UK housing market now look very uncertain.

-At present we don’t expect sizable house price falls, the greatest impact will be on market activity.
-Widespread house price falls require forced sellers and in the short term we are unlikely to see an upsurge in forced sales.
+At present, we don’t expect sizable house price falls, and the most significant impact will be on market activity.
+Widespread house price drops require forced sellers, and in the short term, we are unlikely to see an upsurge in forced sales.
 The most likely drivers of forced sales will be higher mortgage rates or rising unemployment.
-While there will be turmoil in financial markets in the short term it is too early to say how this might play out on borrowing costs and jobs but the risks are clear.
-Any increase in borrowing costs will boost demand for re-mortgaging but the outlook for home purchase lending is less certain.
+While there will be turmoil in financial markets in the short term, it is too early to say how this might play out on borrowing costs and jobs, but the risks are clear.
+Any increase in borrowing costs will boost demand for re-mortgaging, but the outlook for home purchase lending is less specific.

-In our view the decision to leave the EU will be most keenly felt in the London housing market which is fully valued and already facing headwinds.
+In our view, the decision to leave the EU will be most keenly felt in the London housing market, which is fully valued and already facing headwinds.
 History shows that external shocks have led to falls in turnover by as much as 20%.
 London has already seen a 7% drop in turnover over the last year.
-House price growth in the capital varies between double digit growth in lower value areas and weaker, low single digit growth in central London areas.
-Modest single digit price falls now appear likely in higher value markets as prices adjust in the face of lower sales activity and weaker investor demand.
+House price growth in the capital varies between double-digit growth in lower-value areas and weaker, low single-digit increase in central London areas.
+Modest single-digit price falls now appear likely in higher-value markets as prices adjust in the face of more moderate sales activity and weaker investor demand.
 Even a sharp, prolonged fall in the Sterling is unlikely to attract overseas buyers in the near term.

 Across the whole London market, where house price growth is running at 13%, we expect the rate of growth to slow rapidly on more considerable uncertainty and market activity in the capital is set to remain disrupted until consumers and the financial markets can see a clear strategy to manage the process to a position where the outlook for the economy, jobs and mortgage rates becomes clearer.